We begin with a capsule origin of the Moon Knight:

 And now the rematch.
 Presenting Moon Knight: Ghost Fighter edition.

 If Moon Knight is Khonshu's son he now resembles his dad.
 Seriously, this outfit is going to kick ass.
 Like so.

-Now with the job done lets head home in he glider and kick back with some "Downton Abbey".
+Now with the job done lets head home in the Glider.

 This new Moon Knight series is everything I want it to be.
 The first series was loaded with possibility, promises, if you will.
 This new series looks well on its way to finally fulfilling those promises.